 Licensing and Permits

 Welcome to the Licensing and Permitting Office for the Town of Nantucket.
-Please review the list of Licenses and Permits we can assist you with and where to go for a few others that live somewhere else in Town.
-As we are working remotely and with reduced staff in buildings, please make all efforts to communicate and submit paperwork and requests online, by mail and by phone.
+As we are working remotely and with reduced staff in buildings, please make all efforts to communicate and submit paperwork and requests online and by phone.
 Thank you!

 BEACH VEHICLE STICKER: